hantash07/learning-notes/KotlinFlow/02-Operators.md

 ```
 #### 1.  `flatMapConcat`
 - It executes the inner flow in a sequential manner, in the order they are emitted.
-- Use case Example: Step-by-step tasks like chained calls
+- Use case Example: Step-by-step tasks like chained calls.
+Getting the product ID, then calling an api which returns the details about the product.
 ```
 val numbers = (1..3).asFlow()